-For the last 25 years, there has been an estimated amount of 1175 minor league games played and an estimated amount of 500 high school games played on Hadlock Field.
-So far 197 baseball players who once played at Hadlock Field now play in the major league, in 2018, 38 are still currently playing.
+For the last 25 years, there have been an estimated 1,175 minor league games, and roughly 500 high school games played at Hadlock Field.
+So far, 197 baseball players who once played at Hadlock Field now play in the major league, and as of 2018, 38 are still currently playing.

-Hadlock Field now does tours of the stadium.
-Which includes tour stops at the "Maine Monster", the Sea Dog's Dugout, the press box, the skybox, a picnic area, the U.S. Cellular Pavillion, Sea dogs bullpen, and much more.
-The "Maine Monster" is the nickname for the left field wall.
+Hadlock Field now also features tours of the stadium, which includes tour stops at the "Maine Monster", the Sea Dog's Dugout, the press box, the skybox, a picnic area, the U.S. Cellular Pavilion, the Sea Dog's Bullpen, and much more.
+The "Maine Monster" is the nickname for the left-field wall.
 There are seventeen skyboxes named after former Red Sox players that had once played at Hadlock Field before moving up to the major league.
 Also, for an additional cost, you can invite Slugger the Sea Dog, get official Sea Dog Biscuits, or even both!

 Hadlock Field.
 Portland, ME. .
 Accessed September 07, 2018. https://www.portlandmaine.gov/572/Hadlock-Field.

 Knight, Graham.
 Hadlock Field.
 July 20, 2003.
 Accessed September 07, 2018. https://www.baseballpilgrimages.com/AA/portland.html.

 Farnum, Merry.
 Covering the team: 1994-2001.
 April 18, 1994.
 Accessed September 07, 2018. https://www.pressherald.com/2013/04/16/covering-the-team-1994-2001/.